vicevolf/web-waiter/README.md

 # web-waiter
-A stupid web inspector that extracts metadata, favicons, theme colors, and social images.
-Perfect for developers and analysts to quickly analyze websites.
+A clumsy Tampermonkey web script that detects website SEO information, such as meta data, sitemaps, RSS, theme colors, website icons, social images, and more.